Please note, Project Halo is now being continued by Chris & Samir over on the facebook page. I no longer supply controllers.

 The first generation controller utilised a through hole design for ease of prototyping and short run assembly.

 Although every care was taken in the design of these units it was deemed that the mass market resale of them would be problematic due to the time taken to assemble them combined with the long term effects of solder joints becoming worn.
-As a result these units only exist in three and will eventually be replaced with the Version 2 hardware.
+As a result these units only exist in three cars and will eventually be replaced with the Version 2 hardware.

 Version 2

 The second generation of the hardware was designed entirely by “Xeropage”.
-A fellow electronics junkie and security player.
+A fellow electronics junkie and security industry player.
 My schematic was taken, adapted and migrated into a fully surface mount design that will stand the test of time.
 All components in this design are “automotive grade” which means they are able to stand up to greater cold and heat variations and are better suited to working in the harsh environment of a car.

 Version 2 further expanded on the initial design to add an extra +12v trigger input and an extra ring output.
 These additional features served to make the unit more flexible for target vehicles other than the 159/Brera/Spider models it was designed for.
 Most vehicles have a need for 2 or 4 rings, rather than the 6 needed for the 159/Brera/Spider, so the additional output & input meant a single controller could drive 4 rings and take main beam, driving lights & 2 x indicator triggers.